ilrd/Digit_Recognizer/README.md

 To get an input image of a digit from a user, pygame library was used. run.py implements all the pygame part and after the user draws a digit run.py calls prediction.py to get the prediction from the model.

+## Non-digit Recognition (experimental)
+Draw something that is not a digit and model will classify it as non-digit while still being able to classify any digit if you draw it.